Alkamist/AlkamistMIDITriggeredVolumeDucker/README.md

 To do:
 -
-- Experiment with the envelope generation a bit.
+- Brainstorm up a workflow using this plugin.
+- Improve code.